landlab/landlab/landlab/components/weathering/Working docs Better Weatherer.md

-# Documentation for Better Weatherer
+# Documentation for Better Weatherer (aka ExponentialWeathererIntegrated)

 ## 1. Why?

-With large time steps, areas with fast weathering rates or lots of bare bedrock are subject to inaccuaracy in the most common implementation, which is a linear extrapolation of present weathering rates through the next timestep.
+Using an exponential weathering function, areas with fast weathering rates or lots of bare bedrock are subject to substantial inaccuaracy in the most common (forward-Eulerian) time stepping implementation, which is a linear extrapolation of present weathering rates through the next timestep.
 This component uses an analytical integration of the weathering function to exactly determine the weathering total over an arbitrary timestep.

 ## 2. Derivation and background
 The common exponential weathering function (Anhert, 1970) computes soil production rate that declines as an exponential function of soil thickness, a model that has signficant observational support at least in some geological settings (Heimsath later review).